DirektoratetForByggkvalitet/tilsynsapp/source_material/app-api-php/README.md

 `composer update`

-After that, the server should be able to run
+After that, the server should be able to run.

+In order to use RESTful URLs, please use the provided _htaccess file (rename it to .htaccess) with Apache.
+Otherwise, please take a look at the [Slim Framework doumentation](https://www.slimframework.com/docs/start/web-servers.html) for more options.

 ## How it works ##